mike2367/selenium-up/Content.md

 - Instantiate the `DriverAction` class, give it your intened driver and By, then you can complete your task using whatever function in it.
 - Every function which uses `self._by` by default can be redesignited with a desired one.
-- `driver_signiture_validate` is a static method which test the signiture situation by vist <https://bot.sannysoft.com/>, the default chrome driver can pass all tests, please do not modify this function.
+- `driver_signiture_validate` is a static method which test the signiture situation by visting <https://bot.sannysoft.com/>, the default chrome driver can pass all tests, please do not modify this function.
 - Notice that `window_switch` and `frame_switch` are created as function wrappers basing on the concept of functional programming, detailed instructions are on the documentation.